AU-Master-Thesis/thesis/sections/related-works.typ

 //
 // @bazzana_handling_2023
 //
-// - A Robot Web for Distributed Many-Device Localisation
+// - A Robot Web for Distributed Many-Device Localization
 //
 // proposes the idea of modelling the communication scheme using for exchanging messages between robots similar to how hypermedia is exchanged on the world wide web using a protocol like HTTP
 //